eneliviu/LovePlanningCLI/README.md

 ### Additional testing

 #### Devices and browsers
-Additional testing was performed by calling the application from my private devices operating on Windows 11 (desktop and laptop), as well as on my smartphone (Samsung Galaxy S21) operating on Android OS, using the following web browsers:
+Additional testing was performed by calling the application from my private devices operating on Windows 11 (desktop and laptop),
+as well as on a smartphone (Samsung Galaxy S21) operating on Android OS, using the following web browsers:
 - Google Chrome: Version 129.0.6668.101 (Official Build) (64-bit)
 - Brave: version 1.70.126 Chromium: 129.0.6668.100 (Official Build) (64-bit)
 - Microsoft Edge: Version 130.0.2849.46 (Official build) (64-bit)

-Using the app on mobiles provides affects the UX due to difficulties with taking the inputs from user when using the mobile keyboard, and the poor text visibility.
+Using the app on mobiles provides affects the UX due to difficulties with taking the inputs from user when using the mobile keyboard,
+and the poor text visibility.

 ## <font color="red">Known bugs and issues</font>
 - Switching back to the Main Menu from the User Menu not implemented yet;